KoichaDev/WP-VAT-Tax-Plugin/readme.md

-### 2. Import Advanced Custom Fields .json file
+### 2. Import Advanced Custom Fields .json file (Optional)

-The file of this project includes `acf-export-form-tax-vat-calculation.json` file.
-This json file contains all the custom field is used for this project.
+This is ***optional*** just in case If you can't see the custom fields being added automatically to our custom post type.

+I have attached a`back-up-acf-export-form-tax-vat-calculation_fields` file we can use to import into Advanced Custom Fields (ACF) as a back up in case doesn't auto load all the fields automatically.